COGMLS/ConsoleExtensions/README.md

 # Console Colorized String

-This library provide an simple way to use ASCII colors on compatible consoles with custom string data types for C++, allowing set/reset the foreground and background colors.
+This library provides a simple way to use ASCII colors on compatible consoles with custom string data types for C++, allowing set/reset the foreground and background colors.
 Also is possible to convert common C/C++ string data to custom string and to custom to default data types.

+## Known Bugs:

+* ⚠ When combining both strings and wide strings in Windows Terminal the custom wide string background color will appear in entire line.
+NOTE: This behavior wasn’t tested in other terminals.

 ## Credits: